Eight Daoist immortals – ink painting by a contemporary Chinese artist

 Since then, the following eight historical figures are commonly known as Eight Immortals and each is associated with a particular nature in Five Agents and Eight Trigrams.

-A few days later, the disciple was urgently called home to deal with some urgent matters.
-When Crutch Li returned the cave, he found his body was no longer usable so he got into a fresh corpse of a bagger staved to death and with that unsightly appearance he entered the immortal realm.
+A few days later, the disciple was called home by his family to attend some urgent matters.
+When Crutch Li returned to the cave, he found his body was no longer usable.
+He had no choice but slipped into the body of a beggar newly starved to death and it was with this unsightly appearance he entered the immortal realm and remains so eternally.

-In the popular culture, Crutch Li forever holds a metal crutch and carries a huge bottle gourd in his back.
-The Crutch both serves as his magic wand and his personal vehicle, while the gourd filled with plasters to cure rheumatoid arthritis, a disease suffered by the bagger as the result of sleeping outdoors.
+In popular culture, Crutch Li forever holds a metal crutch in his hand and carries a huge bottle gourd on his back.
+The crutch serves both as his magic wand and personal vehicle, while the gourd is a medicine box filled with plasters that are used to treat rheumatoid arthritis, a disease common in beggars as the result of sleeping rough.

 Han Zhongli （汉钟离）

-Thus he sands for yang-fire in Five Agents and ☲ (离) in Eight Trigrams.
+Thus he stands for yang-fire in Five Agents and ☲ (离) in Eight Trigrams.

 Zhang Guolao (张果老)

-However, years later, he once again pretended to be gravely ill and returned to the deep mountain where he was spotted from time to time sitting on a donkey backwards travelling around.
+After a few years, he got bored of the palace so pretended to be gravely ill and returned to the deep mountain where he was spotted from time to time sitting on a donkey backwards sauntering around.

-It is said he used this strange position to ride the donkey to show the people the way to go forward is to defy the convention and habits, like trees growing by defying the gravity.
+People believed he used this strange riding mode to show the world the way to go forward is to defy convention and habits, like trees growing by defying gravity.

-Thus he sands for yang-wood in Five Agents and ☳ (震) in Eight Trigrams.
+Thus he stands for yang-wood in Five Agents and ☳ (震) in Eight Trigrams.

 Lu Dongbin (吕洞宾)

-Lu Dongbin (吕洞宾) was born in 796 during Tang Dynasty in today’s Shanxi Province.
-Like nearly all classic Chinese scholars, his aspiration was to pass the state-level scholarly exam, that took place once in every four years, to secure an honourable job in a government office.
-But he failed repeatedly.
+Lu Dongbin was born in 796 in Xi’an during the Tang Dynasty.
+Like nearly all classical Chinese scholars, his highest aspiration was to pass the state-level scholarly exam, that took place once every four years, to secure an honourable job in government.
+But he failed the exam repeatedly.

-One day during his travel when he was 46, he met a Daoist immortal who offered to cook lunch for him.
-During the time waiting for his meal, he fell into sleep.
-In the dream he passed the exam, became a government official, got married and had many children; decades late, he was found guilty by the throne, lost his job and wealth, watched all his family members die and left alone struggling to survive.
-Then he woke up and realised it was just a dream while the meal was yet to be served.
+In the dream he passed the exam, became a government official, got married and had many children; decades later, he was declared guilty by the throne, lost his position and wealth, watched all his family members die and was left alone struggling for survival.
+In such a state of misery, he woke up and realised it was just a dream while the meal was yet to be served.

-He thought about his dream and wondered what was the point for earthly success.
-Hence he decided to become a Daoist and eventually ascended to an immortal’s world from Mt Zhongnan.
+The dream sent him questioning the meaning of earthly success.
+Thus he decided to become a Daoist and eventually ascended to an immortal’s world from Mt Zhongnan.

-Lu Dongbin was a consummated swordsman thus he sands for yang-mental, the purest and strongest yang qi (info-energy), in Five Agents and ☰ (乾) in Eight Trigrams.
+Since Lu Dongbin was a consummated swordsman, he stands for yang-mental, the purest and strongest yang qi in Five Agents, and ☰ (乾) in Eight Trigrams.

-The guy is one of the three most popular mythical figures in China with numerous temples attributed to him, along with Bodhisattva Guanyin and General Guanyu.
+He is in fact one of the three most popular mythical figures in China along with Bodhisattva Guanyin and General Guanyu with numerous temples attributed to him.

-Below are two lines from a classic poem attributed to Lu Dongbin:
+Below are two lines from a classical poem ascribing to the enlightened worldview of Lu Dongbin: